raheem81kg/realtime-chat-app-socket.io/README.md

 -   Mobile responsive
 -   Instant messaging and notifications
 -   Chat rooms
--   Messages stored in MongoDB and cached with Redis
+-   Messages stored and cached in databases
 -   Clean user interface with smooth animations using Framer Motion

 ## Screenshots